fklein82/cloud-server/_posts/2023-05-07-tap-and-greenplum.markdown

 ~~~

-### 3. Set Up a Development Environment with Jupyter Notebook
+### 3. Set Up a Development Environment with JupyterHub notebooks
-Jupyter Notebook is an open-source web application that allows users to create and share documents containing live code, equations, visualizations, and narrative text.
+JupyterHub Notebooks is an open-source web application that allows users to create and share documents containing live code, equations, visualizations, and narrative text.
 It is widely used for data cleaning, transformation, and exploration, as well as for building and training ML models.
 By setting up a Jupyter Notebook environment on TAP, we can access our data stored in Greenplum and perform experiments with the latest ML frameworks and libraries, all within a single, unified platform.

 <div class="gallery-box">
   <div class="gallery">